campionfellin/genius/README.md

-# TODO
+# Commands

+## Login

+Use this before any commands, putting in your Client Access Token from [here](https://genius.com/api-clients)

 * `genius login`

-    * prompts user for email / API key
+## Search

+Scroll down and find the song you want and hit enter to see the lyrics

 * `genius search --name "hello world"`
-    * can scroll down and hit enter to choose song
 * `genius search --artist "lil wayne"`
-    * can scroll down and hit enter to choose song
 * `genius search --name "hello world" --artist "lil wayne"`

+## Lyrics

+Get lyrics directly if you know the ID of the song you want

 * `genius lyrics --id 1234`
-    * can scroll down and hit enter to choose lyrics meaning
-*